aaronicsubstances/scalable-ipc/README.md

 assert in any order that

   * pdu seq nr matches expected seq nr. ignore, except except in the case where expected seq nr is 1 more than pdu seq nr. in that case send back the last ack sent.
-  * pdu data size is within maximum. reply with error code if otherwise.
+  * pdu data size is within maximum. reply with error code AND saved max pdu data size as ack payload if otherwise.
   * message destination id matches msg src id. reply with invalid msg dest id error code AND msg src id as ack payload if otherwise.

 if message id is already processed, then send back the last ack sent (or construct one for aborted cases).

-if pdu isn't the last pdu of message, and data size is less than 512, interpret that as intention by sender to abort transfer, and abort receive and mark message id as processed.
+if pdu isn't the last pdu of message, and data size is 0, interpret that as intention by sender to abort transfer, and abort receive and mark message id as processed.

 add pdu data to receive buffer, and reply with ack. don't wait for ack send outcome.